shanikairoshi/Deep-Unfolded_QML/README.md

 # QML-and-Deep-Unfolded_QML

 This repository includes the quantum machine learning implementations including
-- variational quantum classifiers (VQC),
+- Deepunfolded variational quantum classifiers (DVQC),
-- Quantum Neural Network (QNN),
+- Deepunfolded Quantum Neural Network (DQNN),
-- Quantum Support Vector Machine (QSVM), and
+- Deepunfolded Quantum Support Vector Machine (DQSVM), and
-- Pegasos Quantum Support Vector Classifier (PegasosQSVC).
+- Deepunfolded Pegasos Quantum Support Vector Classifier (DPegasosQSVC).

 Here we use qiskit based code and we introduce a novel implmentation of a deep unfolding to provide more interpretability to the optimization process for each of these qiskit algorithms.